masmix/serverless-api-cross-account-cicd/README.md

 ## Introduction

-In this project we are going to be implementing cross account deployment strategy explained in [this](https://aws.amazon.com/blogs/devops/aws-building-a-secure-cross-account-continuous-delivery-pipeline/) blog to deployment of Lambda based API’s using third party [Serverless](https://www.serverless.com/) framework.
+In this project we are going to be implementing cross account deployment strategy explained in [this AWS blog](https://aws.amazon.com/blogs/devops/aws-building-a-secure-cross-account-continuous-delivery-pipeline/) to deploy of Lambda based API’s using third party [Serverless](https://www.serverless.com/) framework.

 ![](images/CrossAccountServerlessDeployment.png)

+> It uses cross account deployment approach, which is AWS best practice for workloads.

 # Build CI/CD Pipeline for Cross Account Deployment of Lambda API Using Serverless Framework